 ABOUT

-Soprano Roberta Philip has recently finalised her Master of Performance at Guildhall School of Music and Drama under the tutelage of John Evans, supported by the Help Musicians Postgraduate Award and The Behrens Foundation.
-She was a 2024 British Youth Opera Serena Fenwick artist and 2023-24 Pegasus Opera Company mentee.
+Soprano Roberta Philip has recently graduated with distinction in her Master of Performance (Artist Masters) at the Guildhall School of Music and Drama under the tutelage of John Evans, supported by the Help Musicians Postgraduate Award and The Behrens Foundation.

-A versatile opera and jazz singer, Roberta has been praised for her “powerfully expressive” (The Opera Critic, Jul ‘25) and “outstanding voice” (The Stage, Jul ‘25).
-She won first place in the 2024 Edith Poulsen Singing Prize Competition.
-Prior to her masters, she read Music and English Literature at the University of Birmingham.
+A versatile opera and jazz singer, Roberta has been praised for her “powerfully expressive” (The Opera Critic, Jul ‘25) and "outstanding voice" (The Stage, Jul ‘25).
+She won first place in the 2024 Edith Poulsen Singing Prize Competition, was a 2024 British Youth Opera Serena Fenwick artist and 2023-24 Pegasus Opera Company mentee.

 Other highlights in Roberta’s singing portfolio are performing (and walking) in London Fashion Week, at the National Gallery, the Biennale di Venezia, and in choruses at the Royal Albert Hall, Philharmonie de Paris and Lucerne Festival, Switzerland.